 This article reviews the types of batteries available, what criteria to consider, and how to determine how much storage your system needs.

 Power Your Solar System With Confidence

-Solar panel systems can provide inexpensive energy if installed correctly, and they will also enable you to be more self-sufficient.
-However, while solar panels will power your system when the sun is out, you are going to need battery storage for the evenings and when clouds darken the sky.
+Solar panel systems can provide inexpensive energy if installed correctly, enabling you to be more self-sufficient.
+However, while solar panels will power your system when the sun is out, you will need battery storage for the evenings and when clouds darken the sky.

 Choosing the correct battery for your system will require planning and research.
 I’ll explain the different types of batteries and provide an overview so you can take the first steps in choosing the batteries you need.